ike-agu/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 What effect does calling the `prompt` function have?
 - It displays a dialog box asking What is your name with a cancel and ok Button.
 What is the return value of `prompt`?
-- The return value is undefined
+- The return value is the name typed in the input field.